 The Department of Near Eastern Languages and Cultures strives to be a family-friendly unit in its efforts to recruit and retain high quality faculty members.
 To this end, the department is committed to adhering to the guidelines of the College of Arts and Sciences on parental modification of duties to provide its faculty members flexibility in meeting work responsibilities within the first year of childbirth/adoption.
-See the college pattern of administration at (http://oaa.osu.edu/governance.html) for details.
+See the college pattern of administration for details.

 The faculty member requesting the modification of duties for childbirth/adoption and the department chair should be creative and flexible in developing a solution that is fair to both the individual and the unit while addressing the needs of the university.
 Expectations must be spelled out in an MOU that is approved by the dean.
+See the OHR Parental Care Guidebook for additional details.